-If an informal conference regarding a complaint fails to reach the outcome requested by the employee, he or she may initiate the formal process by timely filing a formal grievance.
-Even after initiating the formal grievance process, employees are encouraged to seek informal resolution of their concerns.
-An employee whose concerns are resolved may withdraw a formal grievance at any time.
-The process described in the policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or "mini-trial" at any level.
+Even after initiating a formal complaint, employees are encouraged to seek informal resolution of their concerns.
+An employee whose concerns are resolved may withdraw a formal complaint at any time.

+The grievance process described in the policy shall not be construed to create new or additional rights beyond those granted by law or Board policy, nor to require a full evidentiary hearing or "mini-trial" at any level.